Debt Collection Scams: Who Is Calling You?

 Vox has an excellent article detailing the workings of these predators.
 Check out the diagram below detailing the workings of the crime.

 So, how do you avoid becoming a victim?

-- Resist the call to act.
-The scammers know that their time is short they want you to get them money right now.
+Resist the call to act.
+The scammers know that their time is short.
+They want you to give them money right then.
 Never give in to anyone who says that you must pay today.